tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	         views.show_category, name='show_category'),
 	]

-We have added a new mapping which contains a parameter, represented by `<slug:category_name_slug>`.
+A parameter, represented by `<slug:category_name_slug>`, is added to a new mapping.
 This indicates to Django that we want to match a string which is a `slug`, and to assign it to variable `category_name_slug`.
 You will notice that this variable name is what we pass through to the view `show_category()`.
 If these two names do not match exactly, Django will get confused and raise an error.
 Instead of slugs, you can also extract out other variables like strings and integers.
 Refer to the [Django documentation on URL paths](https://docs.djangoproject.com/en/2.1/ref/urls/) for more details.
 If you need to parse more complicated expressions, you can use `re_path()` instead of `path()`.
 This will allow you to match all sorts of regular (and irregular) expressions.
 Luckily for us, Django provides matches for the most common patterns.

 <!-->
 We have added in a rather complex entry that will invoke `view.show_category()` when the URL pattern `r'^category/(?P<category_name_slug>[\w\-]+)/$'` is matched.